 What is a dieta?

-The Shipibo practice of the samá or “dieta” is the spiritual or therapeutic practice of isolation and abstaining from ingesting certain foods and interacting with certain energies.
-It is a body of traditional practices that allows individuals to heal and to learn from plant spirits.
+The Shipibo-Konibo practice of samá or “dieta” is the spiritual and therapeutic practice of isolation and abstaining from ingesting and interacting with certain foods and energies while making an intentional energetic connection with the consciousness or spirit of a specific plant.

-The time-honored Shipibo tradition of dieting and/or fasting is a communion with medicinal and teacher plants.
-This practice can lead to genuine healing through naturally balancing the body, mind and spirit.
-While the medicinal properties of plants can help us address physical components of an illness, the meditative and spiritual practice of the samá promotes true healing by helping one to recognize and resolve the root causes.
+The samá practice can lead to genuine healing through naturally balancing the body, mind, spirit and energy.
+While the medicinal properties of plants can help one address physical components of an illness, the meditative and spiritual practice of the samá promotes a more profound and lasting healing by helping one to recognize and resolve the root energetic causes.

-Lessons are taught spontaneously throughout the course of the samá through meditation, dreams, and ceremony, even after the dieta period has ended.
-To facilitate learning and true healing one must have discipline and follow certain requirements, which focus on isolation and abstaining from certain foods and activities.
-Neglecting these requirements can void the period of dieta, and even be detrimental to ones health and well-being.
+Lessons are taught spontaneously throughout the course of the samá through meditation, traditional ceremony, and dreams; even after the period of samá in isolation has ended.
+To facilitate learning and healing one must have discipline and strictly follow the requirements, which focus on isolation and abstaining from certain foods and activities.
+Neglecting these requirements can restrict or end the benefits from a period of samá, or even be extremely detrimental to one’s health and well-being.